exceptionless/Website/2014-02-18-fork-us-exceptionless-goes-open-source.md

 Check out the <a title="Exceptionless on GitHub" href="https://github.com/exceptionless/Exceptionless" target="_blank">Exceptionless Github Repository</a>, and make sure to <a title="Contributing to Exceptionless" href="https://github.com/exceptionless/Exceptionless/blob/master/CONTRIBUTING.md" target="_blank">read about contributing</a> if you plan on helping us improve the project.

-You&#8217;ll find instructions on getting started there, including setting up your hosting environment if you want to host things yourself.
-If you would rather host with us, we offer [easy and affordable plans](http://exceptionless.com/pricing/).
+You'll find instructions on getting started there, including setting up your hosting environment if you want to host things yourself.
+If you would rather host with us, we offer [easy and affordable plans](/pricing/).

 If you have a feature request or issue, let us know on the <a title="Exceptionless Feedback Forum" href="https://exceptionless.uservoice.com/" target="_blank">feedback forum</a>.
 We are **100% committed** to supporting the project.